cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 };
 ```

-Note that in the human-readable schema format, unlike in the JSON schema format, you can declare multiple entity types that share the same definition using a single declaration.
+Note that in the Cedar schema format, unlike in the JSON schema format, you can declare multiple entity types that share the same definition using a single declaration.
 For example, `entity UserA, UserB, UserC` declares entity types `UserA`, `UserB`, and `UserC` that all have the same membership relations and shapes.

 ### Membership relations {#schema-entitytypes-memberOf}